Skip to content

 </TOOL_GUIDANCE>

-Tool definitions specify the actions an agent can take.
-Each tool includes a name, description, parameters, and return format.
-Tool descriptions collectively steer agent behavior—poor descriptions force agents to guess; optimized descriptions include usage context, examples, and defaults.
+Tool definitions specify the actions the agent can take.
+Each tool has a name, description, parameters, and return format.
+The descriptions are what actually steer behavior.
+Poor descriptions force the agent to guess; good ones include usage context, examples, and sensible defaults.
+The consolidation principle: if a human engineer cannot definitively say which tool to reach for, an agent will not do better.
+That is your signal to merge or rename them.

-Agents use retrieval augmented generation to pull relevant documents into context at runtime rather than pre-loading all possible information.
-The just-in-time approach maintains lightweight identifiers (file paths, stored queries, web links) and loads data dynamically.
+Retrieved documents pull relevant content into context at runtime instead of pre-loading everything.
+The just-in-time approach keeps lightweight identifiers around — file paths, stored queries, web links — and loads the actual data only when needed.

-Message history contains the conversation between user and agent, including previous queries, responses, and reasoning.
-For long-running tasks, message history can grow to dominate context usage.
-It serves as scratchpad memory where agents track progress and maintain task state.
+Message history is the conversation between user and agent, including previous queries, responses, and reasoning.
+For long-running tasks it can grow to dominate the window.
+It also acts as scratchpad memory, where agents track progress and task state.

-Tool outputs are the results of agent actions: file contents, search results, command execution output, API responses.
-Research shows observations (tool outputs) can reach over 80% of total context usage in typical agent trajectories [4].
-This creates pressure for strategies like observation masking and compaction.
+Tool outputs are the results of agent actions: file contents, search results, command output, API responses.
+In typical agent trajectories, observations end up consuming over 80% of total context [4].
+That number is the pressure behind techniques like observation masking and compaction.

-Language models process tokens through attention mechanisms that create pairwise relationships between all tokens.
-For n tokens, this creates n² relationships that must be computed.
-As context length increases, the model's ability to capture relationships gets stretched thin.
+Language models compute attention as pairwise relationships between every pair of tokens.
+For n tokens, that is n² relationships.
+As context grows, the model's ability to capture those relationships gets stretched thin.

-Models develop attention patterns from training data where shorter sequences predominate.
-This means models have less experience with context-wide dependencies.
-The result is an "attention budget" that depletes as context grows.
+Models also pick up their attention patterns from training data, and that data is dominated by shorter sequences.
+So the model has comparatively little experience with context-wide dependencies.
+The end result is an attention budget that runs down as context grows.

 Progressive disclosure manages context efficiently by loading information only as needed.
-At startup, agents load only skill names and descriptions—sufficient to know when a skill might be relevant.
+At startup, agents load only skill names and descriptions — enough to know when a skill might be relevant.
 Full content loads only when activated for specific tasks.

 # Instead of loading all documentation at once: